-Christian Apologetics 101 is a ministry of Texas Baptists, working in conjunction with the Center for Strategic Evangelism and the Department of Apologetics with Houston Baptist University, providing Apologetic resources and events that are culturally relevant and theologically robust.
+Christian Apologetics 101 is a ministry of Texas Baptists, providing Evangelistic and Apologetic resources and events that are culturally relevant and theologically robust.

 Directors and Contributors: